Using the Z39.50 Client

 The remote system does not have to be an Innovative system.
 However, both systems must have Internet access and the remote system must run a functioning Z39.50 server.
 Certain information about the remote system (e.g., the IP address and the supported search attributes) must exist in the Z39.50 server file.

 You can create z39menu.html file for the WebPAC to offers links to various Z39.50 servers.
-A link to the z39menu.html file may appear on any WebPAC page that you want, but it is commonly placed on the OPAC Menu page.
+A link to the z39menu.html file can appear on any WebPAC page that you want, but it is commonly placed on the OPAC Menu page.

-<A HREF="http://[Address]:211/screens/z39menu.html" img src="/screens/z395.gif"></A>
+<A HREF="http://[Address]:211/screens/z39menu.html" img src="/screens/z395.gif"></A> (Sierra 6.2 and earlier)

 Substitute the IP name or address of your Innovative server for [Address] in this link.

-Z39.50 and SSL
+Z39.50 and SSL (Sierra 6.2 and earlier)

 If your system uses SSL for secure logins, the SSLPORT Web option must include port entries to enable return to catalog or return to patron record from a Z39.50 session (typically "211:443").
 For example: